-Banker’s have had several centuries of years of modern commerce to learn what works and what doesn’t.
+Banker’s have had several centuries of modern commerce to learn what works and what doesn’t.
 Like Goldilocks, they know what’s ‘just right’.

-That’s why from Wall Street to a suburban Calgary office suite, the wise listen to the banker’s numbers even when they don’t like them.
+That’s why from Wall Street to a suburban Alberta office suite, the wise listen to the banker’s numbers even when they don’t like them.

-Banker’s numbers also work for business buyers and sellers as the common denominator able show the rewards of ownership for any type of corporate structure.
+Banker’s numbers also work for business buyers and sellers as the common denominator to show the rewards of ownership for any type of corporate structure.

 NCF strips away the artifacts introduced by the organization of the firm, the tax situation of the ownership (and the rewards of ownership) plus other variables that stem from sources other the firm’s operations.
 (On US web sites, you will often see a very similar number called Seller’s Discretionary Cash Flow.)

 This is why experienced business brokers use NCF as the best way anyone has yet come up with to compare the rewards of ownership regardless of the type of business or the way it is set up.

 It’s much like a handicap for golfers or total points for a hockey player.